audunhalland/unimock/README.md

 ### Mutating inputs
 Many traits uses the argument mutation pattern, where there are one or more `&mut` parameters.

-To access the `&mut` parameters, a function is applied to the call pattern using `answers`:
+To access the `&mut` parameters (and mutate them), a function is applied to the call pattern using `answers`:

 ```rust
 let mocked = Unimock::new(